Trade directory · Las Vegas metro · Nevada

 What license do I need for landscaping work in Las Vegas?

 Nevada requires a C-10 Landscape Contracting license for projects over $1,000.
-This requires passing both business law and trade-specific exams, plus 4 years experience or 2 years with approved education, according to the Nevada State Contractors Board.
+You must pass both business law and trade exams, show 4 years experience, and maintain bonding per Nevada State Contractors Board requirements.

 Q/02